TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 _Task_
 * Add DTU and Coin-R logos (DTU and Coin-R) to website footer.
+* Continue to finalize the website.

 **<a name="groupnvidiagpu">Nvidia GPU</a>**

 * Parallelization: Dave has open CL version of the function minimizer that could be used as an example of how the GPU approach might be beneficial.
 * Successfully configured the ADMB linux server for Nvidia GPU development support.
 Kasper tested and ran R numerical functions with the GPU.
 The results showed speed improvements compared to single core cpu runs.

+_Task_

+* Take a look at Dave's GPU code for the minimizer.

 **<a name="grouptmbgpu">TMB with GPU</a>**